-Management of the Authority considered a variety of factors in compiling the fiscal year 2022 operating budget, which was approved in June 2021.
-The Authority planned a 3.5% increase in revenue from operations due to the current tenant trends and the increase in additional crane usage due to an existing tenant's new vessel and increased capacity.
-The Authority also planned an increase in operating expenses of 4.3% in fiscal year 2022, as compared to fiscal year 2021.
-This increase is mainly attributable to increased insurance costs as well as repairs and maintenance.
+Management of the Authority considered a variety of factors in compiling the fiscal year 2023 operating budget, which was approved in June 2022.
+The Authority planned a 3.2% increase in revenue from operations due to the current tenants' trends.
+The Authority also planned an increase in operating expenses of 7.9% in fiscal year 2023, as compared to fiscal year 2022.
+This increase is mainly attributable to the completion of major repairs due to Hurricane Zeta and an increase in overall operational and utility costs.
 As the Authority's infrastructure, buildings, and cranes age, costs to maintain and repair are increasing annually.

-Additionally, the Authority will continue to diligently pursue diversified business opportunities with new companies and prospective tenants.
+Additionally, the Authority will continue to diligently pursue diversified business opportunities with new companies and prospective tenants to ensure continued growth and profitability of the Mississippi State Port Authority.